 Just follow these 5 simple steps to make sure you won’t damage your protective skin’s surface, as you don’t want to end up scarring your face.

 1. Wash your hands with warm water and gentle soap.

 2. Prepare your skin by opening the pore.
 You do this by placing a warm cotton ball or earbud on top of the spot for a minute or two.

 3. Use a disinfected needle to gently break the spot’s surface.
 This will feel like mild scratching.

 4. Cover your index fingers with tissues to prevent the acne causing bacteria (in the pus) to spread to other pores.

 5. And squeeze!
 If the spot doesn’t pop immediately it isn’t ready to be squeezed.
 Stop to prevent your acne getting worse, darkening of the skin and scarring.
 Just wait a few more days and try again.

 Remember that whatever you do, squeeze or not squeeze, don’t let acne get you down!
 There are lots of things you can do to help prevent those blocked pores.

 Find out more!

 Sign up for our newsletter to stay up to date on our latest product developments.
-Our Teen Acne therapy will be available for you to buy online from January 16th!
+Our Acne therapy for normal to oily skin will be available for you to buy online from January 16th!
 Fight spots without harming your skin.
 Love your bacteria.
 We do!